Khaos2022/Khaos/README.md

 # Khaos
 •	Source Code

 Khaos is an inter-procedural obfuscation prototype based on LLVM 9.0.1.
 It mainly contains two passes, fission pass and fusion pass, with a seize of analysis passes and util classes.
 These codes are mainly in Khaos/llvm/lib/Transforms/CodeProt.

 InterFunctionShuffleOpt.cpp	Fission pass

-InterFunctionFusion.cpp	Fusion
+InterFunctionFusion.cpp	Fusion pass

-HarmnessAnalysis.cpp	Performs analysis for deep fusion BogusControlFlow.cpp
+HarmnessAnalysis.cpp	Performs analysis for deep fusion

-Flattening.cpp
-Substitution.cpp	Obfuscation passes from O-LLVM.
+BogusControlFlow.cpp, Flattening.cpp, and Substitution.cpp are obfuscation passes from O-LLVM.

 •Build & Prebuild
-We suggest using the prebuilt Khaos binaries in release folder, using clang and clang++ as front-end.
+We suggest using the prebuilt Khaos binaries (tested on ubuntu 20.04) in release folder, using clang and clang++ as front-end.
 Khaos has a library for fusion named fusion_helper.o, which is also in prebuild path.

 Khaos can be rebuilt from source code same as LLVM.
 We use following command to build Khaos:
 ```
 mkdir build && cd build